5 HOURS X-RAY IN 1 WEBINAR (last updated 27-December-2021):

 Since July 1, 2018 I have been going through the ASRT study materials designed to prepare for the NEW ARRT-administered Radiography X-Ray Supervisor and Operator Permit exam.
 I find the new web-based study materials, mostly audio-video presentations, to be interesting, high quality and clearly more comprehensive and difficult than the familiar dated free study syllabus previously supplied by the RHB to prepare for the OLD exam.
 The sheer quantity of the new study materials will take much more time to go through than the old free syllabus.
 The ARRT stated that their test questions are created by national panels of experts and that test questions will be changed annually.
 Most XSOP candidates will not enjoy memorizing the required x-ray physics, protection and ancillary material required for the new exam.
 A much higher level of professional competency is now expected of doctors seeking to become permitted supervisors.
 By design the CDPH-RHB (XSOP certificate administrator) and the ARRT (CA XSOP exam administrator) are separate organizations, related only by the testing process.
 This separation insulates the RHB from 'positive or negative' feedback examining doctors could have about their test results.
 The function of the ARRT is to test licentiates and send test results back to the RHB.
 After receiving the test results, the RHB notifies the examinees whether they passed or failed the exam.

 There is an immense amount of material to memorize to prepare for the NEW exam.
 Comparing the OLD exam to the NEW exam, one notable difference is that all mention of analog radiography with chemical film processing has been removed and replaced with sophisticated questions pertaining to digital radiography on the NEW exam.
 There are several categories of questions covering patient care in the NEW exam that were never addressed at all in the OLD exam.
 For many reasons my OLD exam prep course had to be discarded and a totally new course had to be created.
 After two years time and approaching two thousand hours of work I've come away with about 1,400 practice questions plus many targeted study items.
 I am still editing the materials today and now realize that I will never be "finished".
 My new course is test question-based to prepare examinees for what they will have to deal with on "test day," and the course is continuously adjusted to mimic the actual exam.
 Non-question-based study materials on x-ray technology are probably helpful, but they do not prepare candidates for the stress and experience of the actual XSOP exam.
 This course takes place over four evenings, three hours per evening, for a total of 12 hours.
 It was necessary to increase the number of hours to 12 because the voluminous new material would not fit into a 9 or 10-hour course.
 "Everything seen and heard" in the webinar sessions is recorded and supplied to attendees for study on their own time.
 It will take several 'trips' through the materials to get prepared to take the test, but you will have all the materials at your fingertips, and need only spend the time reviewing.
 If you are interested, please browse to CONTINUING EDUCATION, SCHEDULE & PRICING, and CONTINUING EDUCATION, REGISTER & PAYMENT to sign up and pay.
-The next prep course will take place June 6, 9, 13 & 16, 2022.
 If you need targeted information about the renewal or re-activation of a CDPH-RHB Radiography X-Ray Supervisor & Operator permit, please browse to INFORMATION RESOURCES, FAQS X-RAY SUPERVISOR & OPERATOR PERMIT.
 Don't worry, I got this!
 The application process alone to the RHB to begin the official XSOP test process takes thirty (30) calendar days (per their application form).
 I have heard numerous complaints that the test process has slowed due to COVID, so send in your application to the RHB accordingly.
+The next XSOP prep course takes place February 13, 16, 20 & 23, 2023.